cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_to_your_city.rst

    .. important::

-       If you create a new rate area, it will be added to all of your real-time shipping methods automatically.
-You have to remove rate areas from a shipping method manually, if you don’t want to offer that shipping method in those areas.
+       Don't forget to untick the **Add in all realtime shipping methods** checkbox when creating a new rate area.
+Otherwise, the new rate area will be added to all of your real-time shipping methods automatically.
+You will have to remove the new rate area manually, if you don’t want to offer those shipping methods in this rate area.

 #.
 Click the **Save** button.